 - Each customer with the Premium service will have at least 14.28Mbps download and 1.42Mbps upload guaranteed even if everybody is fully utilizing their links.
 If the overall utilization is low, it is possible to download as much as 100Mbps with this tariff.

 It would be rather difficult to recalculate the aggregation each time the user count changes.
-Therefore the aggregation is calculated automatically on the v1.2.0+ UNMS version.
-UNMS will automatically calculate the optimal aggregation values that provide maximal throughput for clients while not overloading the router.
-When the number of clients changes or when other aggregations are manually reconfigured, UNMS immediately recalculates the optimal aggregation values and pushes it to the UNMS Gateway router.
+Therefore the aggregation is calculated automatically on the v1.2.0+ version.
+UISP will automatically calculate the optimal aggregation values that provide maximal throughput for clients while not overloading the router.
+When the number of clients changes or when other aggregations are manually reconfigured, UISP immediately recalculates the optimal aggregation values and pushes it to the UISP Gateway router.

 Follow the steps below to configure aggregation manually for a Service plan:

 1. Navigate to the CRM > System > Service plans & Products section to add or modify a service plan.

 2. Expand the Set traffic shaping details option and specify the aggregation value.